 Oats.
 For this recipe, you'll need whole rolled or porridge oats.
 Instant oats are too powdery, and steel cut or pin head oats will be too chewy.
 If you want to make gluten free granola, make sure that you buy certified gluten free oats.
 Oats are naturally gluten free, but they can become contaminated during processing.
 Certified oats are processed separately to ensure that they are uncontaminated.

 Applesauce.
-Applesauce is the magic ingredient that allows this granola recipe to be lower in sugar and fat, yet still taste delicious.
+Applesauce is the magic ingredient that allows this sugar free granola to still taste delicious.
 It helps to stick the granola together, as well as adding natural sweetness.
 Make sure that you use unsweetened applesauce as otherwise you'll add a lot more sugar than you need.
 We have a lot of windfalls in our garden, so I tend to batch cook applesauce in the slow cooker and freeze it.

 Honey.
-This low sugar granola has just one tablespoon of honey in the whole batch, but it does help to add an additional touch of sweetness.
-If you prefer, you could use maple syrup or molasses instead of the honey.
+This low sugar granola has just one tablespoon of honey in the whole batch, but it does help to add an additional touch of natural sweetness.
+If you prefer, you could use maple syrup or molasses as a vegan alternative instead of honey.

 Olive oil.
-This recipe is fairly low in fat, but adding some olive oil helps the granola to brown and crisp up as it bakes.
+This healthy granola is lower in fat, but does need some olive oil to help the granola to brown and crisp up as it bakes.
+Olive oil is low in saturated fat.
 You could use a different oil if you prefer, such as coconut oil.
-Bought granola tends to use cheaper, less healthy oils, so this granola will be much better for you.
+Bought granola tends to use cheaper, less healthy oils, so this homemade granola will be much better for you.

 Optional ingredients - nuts, seeds and dried fruit

 I like to add nuts and dried fruit to taste after I have baked the granola.
-I prefer the flavour of the nuts uncooked, and find that the dried fruit can go hard when baked.
+I prefer the flavour of the nuts uncooked, and I don't like the hard chewy texture of baked raisins.
 But do whichever you prefer.
 Any of the following would make a delicious addition to your healthy granola, and of course nuts and seeds are also very nutritious.
 Around ⅔ of a cup of nuts/fruit would be good for this quantity of granola, or you could just add a small handful to each serving.

 - Sunflower seeds